kristianmandrup/masonry-rails/README.md

 ### Setup

 We will use the _infinite scroll_ example for a full walkthrough of how to setup and use Masonry.
 We add the classes `transitions-enabled`and `infinite-scroll` to the container in order to enable these two effects simultaneously.
-Look further down in this guide to see configurations of other effects that canbe combined ;)
+Look further down in this guide to see configurations of other effects that can be combined ;)

 *Main container*